-EF9905 Advanced Topics in International Trade
+EF9905 Advanced Topics: Int'l Trade

 The field of international trade has evolved in several new directions in the last few years.
 By merging international trade theory with other fields in economics, these new areas of research contribute to a better understanding of the effects that that trading with other nations has on a country's economy.
 This course goes beyond traditional courses in international trade theory and introduces the students to frontier research in the international trade field.
 The course is designed for advanced second year PhD students who have already taken a course in international trade theory and, therefore, are already familiar with the basic trade models.
 Topics include: (i) firm-level international trade theories and quantitative implications; (ii) the role of multinationals, FDI, and outsourcing; (iii) dynamic models of trade; and (iv) the political economy of international trade.
 Prerequisite: EF9901 Microeconomics II.
+1 Credit efficiency of foreign exchange markets, international parity conditions and choice of exchange rate regime.
+Prerequisite: EF9902 Macroeconomics II.
 1 Credit